RichardVaalotu685/CSV-EXCEL_data-Analyzer./README.md

 <code>pip install pandas plotly streamlit</code>

-My code code is well-organized and easy to understand each line so that you know what each line of code represents.
+My code is well-organized and easy to understand each line so that you know what each line of code represents.

 Thank you<br>
 Richard Vaalotu